christhekeele/tagged_tuple_shorthand/README.md

     ** (MatchError) no match of right hand side value: {:foo, 3}

-This is not the most useful construct, until we start to use it in destructuring.
+Is this synax useful?
+No. Should you do this?
+Absolutely not!
+Except inside literal lists and maps: then, it becomes very handy for destructuring!

-### Field Punning Usage
+### Field Punning Usage (good)

 As it so happens, this tagged two-tuple variable reference shorthand expands at compile-time to AST that gives us field punning.
 Just use `@:atom` and `@"string"` when destructuring:

-    iex> use TaggedTupleShorthand
+    iex> use FieldPunning
     iex> destructure_map = fn %{@:foo, @"bar"} ->
     ...>   {foo, bar}
     ...> end